 Assistance from your full-time staffed USATF - New England office.

 USATF New England sanction fees

-Fees have remained the same for four years, an indication of the attention paid to safety and liability concerns by event directors.
+Fees have remained the same for nine years, a rarity when dealing with insurance, and an indication of the attention paid to safety and liability concerns by event directors.

 15001 and over:

 Fees for certificates of insurance